research-sh/z-hat-code/README.md

 0. You will need [sagemath](https://www.sagemath.org/) installed.

-1. Download the file plum.sage.
+1. Download the file plum.sage from the latest [release](https://github.com/peterkj1/plum/releases/tag/v1.0).
 You do not need to download plum.py.
-That file is only used for generate sphinx documentation.
+That file is only used for generating sphinx documentation.

 2. Open sage and type: `load('replace this with the file path of plum.sage')`